U.S. Mexico Border Problem Solution

 The people of the United States will be choosing a new President who will take the reigns of government and hopefully guide America towards solutions of the future.
 One of the lingering problems facing our country seems to be border security.
 In particular our southern border with Mexico appears to be quite porous despite time and efforts to improve security and safety.

 We already have around 600 miles of fencing but that has not insured border security.
 Fences crumble and need replacing.
 Tunnels can be dug under fencing which has often been discovered to our dismay.

-We need the brainpower of people like Thomas Edison to meet the demands of problem solving today!
+We need the brainpower of people like Thomas Edison or even Walt Disney to meet the demands of problem solving today!

-Walt Disney is quoted as having said the following: "If you can dream it, you can do it.
-Always remember that this whole thing was started with a dream and a mouse."
+"If you can dream it, you can do it.
+Always remember that this whole thing was started with a dream and a mouse."— Walt Disney

 I had a dream last night about how to solve our border security problem.

 The Mexico and U.S. border is reputedly the world's busiest border and contains some 1,954 miles of International boundary between the two countries.
 The 4 states bordering Mexico are Texas, New Mexico, Arizona and California.

 Texas is by far the largest state and much of its border is already defined by the Rio Grande River which courses from El Paso to Brownsville.
 Of the 1,954 miles of International Boundary, 1,254 of that is in Texas!
 So with the river in place, we only have another 700 miles with which to be concerned.